KyleMit/CodingEverything/posts/age-from-dob.md

 title: Calculating Age From DOB
 tags: [post, .NET, VB.NET, Age, DateTime]
 date: 2013-05-13
+summary: "How to calculate age from date of birth; a seemingly easy task with a lot of wrong paths"
 postID: 3584771563127215105
 ---

 I couldn't believe there was no native way in .NET to do something alarmingly simple like calculate someone's age from their date of birth.
 Of all the amazing functions and properties on `DateTime` objects, this seems surprisingly non-existent.

-For such an easy task, it's also surprisingly complex; so much so that Jeff Atwood, creator of StackOverflow, even asked that question himself [here](http://stackoverflow.com/q/9/1366033).
+For such an easy task, it's also surprisingly complex; so much so that Jeff Atwood, creator of StackOverflow, even [asked that question himself](http://stackoverflow.com/q/9/1366033).

-For all my (and the internet's) failed attempts, read on.
-If you're just looking for something to copy and paste in that will work, grab the following code
+If you're just looking for something to copy and paste in that will work, grab the following code:

 ```vb
 Public Function GetCurrentAge(ByVal dob As Date) As Integer